How to get credit for courses taken elsewhere

 Economics Department Residency Requirements

-- Students pursuing the BA in Economics: At least six of the 11 total courses, including two numbered 400-489, must be taken at Binghamton University.
+- Students pursuing the BA in Economics: At least seven of the 11 total courses, including two numbered 400-489, must be taken at Binghamton University.

 - Students pursuing any of the BS tracks in Economics: At least nine of the 16 required courses and six courses in economics (ECON), including four numbered 400-489, must be taken at Binghamton University.